-MePDCL would like to humbly submit that the projections of energy availability as submitted in the additional submission to the business plan filed for the fourth control period has been approved by the Hon'ble Commission.
-Accordingly, the same has been considered for the purpose of the estimation of the power purchase cost for the control period.
+- 5.9.1.
+The Petitioner submitted that the projections of energy availability as submitted in the additional submission to the business plan filed for the fourth control period has been approved by the Commission.
+Accordingly, the same has been considered for the purpose of the estimation of the power purchase cost for the control period. - 5.9.2.
 For the purpose of estimation of the power purchase cost, the cost from central generating stations has been considered as per the cost data of April to October 2023.
-Since the tariff for these plants is decided by the CERC and the Regulations for the upcoming control period (2024-29) is yet to be issued by CERC hence for the projection the actual fixed cost and energy charges for the period April to October 2023 have been considered without any escalation.

-MePDCL would like to further submit that the fixed charges and energy charges considered are provisional and are liable to change based on the actuals.
-The charges considered in the instant Petition have been considered only for the purpose of estimating the ARR.

-The cost of the power purchase from the Generating Stations of MePGCL and transmission charges of MePTCL have been considered as per the ARR filed by the two companies which are subject to approval of Hon'ble Commission on the respective ARR.

-Since the data pertaining to Subansiri Project of NTPC is not available the cost of purchase of power from Loktak project has been considered provisionally for the purpose of estimation.

-Petitioner has submitted that the additional information vide their letter dated 08.03.2024 reported to be inadvertent error in summation of Total Power Purchase Expenses which was projected in the petition.

-The corrected values are submitted as depicted in the table below.
+Since the tariff for these plants is decided by the CERC and the Regulations for the upcoming control period (2024-29) is yet to be issued by CERC hence for the projection the actual fixed cost and energy charges for the period April to October 2023 have been considered without any escalation. - 5.9.3.
+The Petitioner further submitted that the fixed charges and energy charges considered are provisional and are liable to change based on the actuals.
+The charges considered in the instant Petition have been considered only for the purpose of estimating the ARR. - 5.9.4.
+Petitioner mentioned that the cost of the power purchase from the Generating Stations of MePGCL and transmission charges of MePTCL have been considered as per the ARR filed by the two companies which are subject to approval of the Commission on the respective ARR. - 5.9.5.
+Since the data pertaining to Subansiri Project of NTPC is not available the cost of purchase of power from Loktak project has been considered provisionally for the purpose of estimation. - 5.9.6.
+Petitioner has submitted that the additional information vide their letter dated 08.03.2024 reported to be inadvertent error in summation of Total Power Purchase Expenses which was projected in the petition. - 5.9.7.
+The corrected values are submitted as depicted in the table below,

+Table 5-8: Proposed Power Purchase Cost for the Control Period FY 2024-25 to FY 2026-27